Kazan Federal University: Campus

 Kazan Federal University's Main Campus is located in downtown Kazan, 10 minutes away by foot from the Kazan Kremlin.
 The Main Building of Kazan University was designed by architect Petr Pyatnitsky and built in the 1820s.
 The oldest part of the today's Main Building includes three classic portals along with the white foreside of the original 1822 construction.
 From 1832 to 1841, architect M. Korinfsky designed the rest of the buildings comprising the neo-classical Architectural Complex of Kazan University.
 The Main Building Yard now contains the central administrative offices, the Anatomical Theatre, the Library, chemistry and physics laboratories, and the Observatory.

 Chemical Faculty Building (since 2003: Alexander Butlerov Chemistry Institute) was built in 1953 with the support of students.
 The original building was built in the Soviet neoclassical style.
 In 1960-70s, two high-rise academic buildings were erected to the north and to the west of the Main Building.
 The most recent addition was in 2015, when a 7-storey laboratory building was added to the campus.

 By President Boris Yeltsin’s Decree in 1996, the Architectural Complex of Kazan University was added to the National Cultural Heritage Register of Russia.
 During the preparations for 200th anniversary of KFU the East Wing was added to the Main Building and today along with the university administration, the Museum of History of Kazan University, Yevgeny Zavoisky Lab-Museum, the Botanical Museum, Edward Eversman Zoology Museum, and two academic units – the Institute of Fundamental Medicine and Biology together with the Faculty of Law reside there.
 University sport facilities include UNICS and Bustan Sports Centers built in 1989 and 2010.

 KFU dormitory campus is located in the Universiade Village, built to accommodate participants of the XXVII World Summer Universiade 2013.
-Altogether, the premises of Kazan University are located throughout Russia in Tatarstan, Karachay-Cherkessia, Karelia, Mari El, and some other provinces.
-The university is a co-user of the RTT-150 telescope at the TÜBİTAK National Observatory in Türkiye.
+Altogether, the premises of Kazan University are located throughout Russia in Tatarstan, Karachay-Cherkessia, Karelia, Mari El, and some other provinces and in other countries.
+The university is a co-user of the RTT-150 telescope at the TÜBİTAK National Observatory in Turkey.